Modhaus: Idntt

 On May 10, 2024, days after the full 24-member debut TripleS, Modhaus announced plans to debut a "male version" of the group.
 On April 24, 2025, Modhaus revealed the groups name would be Idntt.
 On July 1, Modhaus announced plans to debut 24 members of the group in three stages of eight boys each as the sub-units Uneverm8t, Yesw8are, and Itsnotov8r.
-The first sub-unit, Uneverm8t, debuted on August 11.
+The first sub-unit, Uneverm8t, debuted on August 11 with seven members.
+The second sub-unit, Yesw8are, debuted on January 5, 2026 with eight members.